nis65/multiroom/README.md

 * **alsa**: Plain ALSA for audio input/output.
 No PulseAudio, no Jack.
 * **mpd**: The core of the solution is plain old mpd.
 All mpd clients continue to work, all music files continue to work.
-* **snapcast**: To ensure synchronous playback in all rooms.
+* **snapcast**: Ensures synchronous playback in all rooms.
 Kudos go to [badaix](https://github.com/badaix/snapcast).
 I also installed his [Android App](https://github.com/badaix/snapdroid) on old mobile phones that are now universal remote controls.
 * **a2dp-agent**: A Bluetooth Agent that handles a connection request from an bluetooth A2DP audio source.
 Original Code is [here](https://gist.github.com/mill1000/74c7473ee3b4a5b13f6325e9994ff84c).
-I use a patched version as I want to have the option to output the bluetooth audio either to the local ALSA card (supported by original code) **or** to an icecast stream (not supported out of the box).
+I use a patched version as I want to have the option to output the bluetooth audio either to the local ALSA card (supported by original code) **or** to an icecast stream (not supported).
 Details below.
 * a few glue scripts and adjusted .service files.
 Details below.

 ### Short comparison to other solutions